 We all know that pros rely on tripods for sharper images, but they aren’t always a good choice.
 They can be tricky to use in tight spaces or when you need to be flexible with shooting positions – such as when trying to shoot birds in your backyard from a window ledge.

 Luckily there’s a great alternative that can save your photos from dreaded camera shake: a simple bean bag.
-Prop it and your camera against a post, tree or car window and it’ll help to steady your shots, even for longer exposures.
+Prop it on your window sill, a fence or car window and it’ll help to steady your shots, even for longer exposures.

 Alternatively, you can rest your camera on a beanbag on the ground for added protection when taking low-level shots in the garden or park – it’s a lot easier than getting a tripod down to ground level.

 Read more: Photography tips

-A bean bag is an essential part of any wildlife photographer’s kit – there are some great commercially made ones available from Tamrac, Lenscoat, and Wildlife Watching Supplies.
+A bean bag has always been an essential part of any wildlife photographer’s kit – there are some great commercially made ones available from Tamrac, Lenscoat, and Wildlife Watching Supplies.
 But there’s no need to go out and buy one; it’s really easy to make your own, and you probably have all the things you need lying around the house to whip up your own DIY bag in minutes.